cjtessler/MATH3733-SP24/Projects/P4_LaTeX/README.md

 ## Submission

 Each part should be done in a separate project titled `[lastname]-p[x]`, where `lastname` and `x` are specific to you and the part you are working on.
 For example, I would title Part 1 `tessler-p1`.
-Share your project with `cjtessler@seu.edu` using ShareLaTeX's sharing option by *Inviting named collabors*: [https://www.overleaf.com/learn/how-to/Sharing_a_project](https://www.overleaf.com/learn/how-to/Sharing_a_project)
+Share your project with `cjtessler@seu.edu` using Overleaf's sharing option by *Inviting named collaborators*: [https://www.overleaf.com/learn/how-to/Sharing_a_project](https://www.overleaf.com/learn/how-to/Sharing_a_project)

 ## Part 1